cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 <HighlightBox type="tip">

 If you did not get this `raw_log`, it might be because your transaction was sent asynchronously.
-You can always query a transaction by using the `txhash` by using the following command:
+You can always query a transaction by using the `txhash` with the following command:

 ```sh
 $ checkersd query tx D10BB8A706870F65F19E4DF48FB870E4B7D55AF4232AE0F6897C23466FF7871B